Religious Studies 361 - Contemporary Ethical Issues » Fall 2021 » Midterm 1

 Staying open to questions that intrigue or unsettle us is an example of which of Weston’s three virtues for being more ethically minded?

-D. attention
+D. patience

 Question #34